LukeSmithxyz/mutt-wizard/README.md

 ## Installation and Dependencies

 dialog, neomutt and offlineimap should be installed.
 You also need to have a GPG public/private key pair for the wizard to automatically store your passwords.
-Otherwise you'll have to store them insecurely in plaintext files without the help of the wizard.
 The whole repo should be cloned to `~/.config/mutt/`.
 (If you have a previous mutt folder, you'll want to back it up or delete it first.)

 ```
 git clone https://github.com/LukeSmithxyz/mutt-wizard.git ~/.config/mutt
 ```

+You will want to delete or rename your current `~/.offlineimaprc` as well, as although you can later modify the `~/.offlineimaprc` produced by the script, you must have no file there the first time you add your first account.

 Just run `mutt-wizard.sh` for all the options, to install an account: